jr0senblum/jc/README.md

 This is a binary-encoded, string protocol used to provide socket-based interoperability with JC.

+All messages to the cache system are string representations of a tuple, All messages form the caching system to the client are JSON

 The protocol defines three message types: CONNECT, CLOSE and COMMAND all of which are binary strings consisting of an 8 byte size followed by the actual command details.